lsst-dm/dmtn-037/index.rst

   This eliminates most instances of oscillating solutions, since it restricts the relative change of the solution between iterations.
   In the current implementation, the weights are chosen to be the convergence metrics of the two solutions, which allows the overall solution to converge rapidly when possible but cautiously if the solutions oscillate.
   While the increased rate towards convergence is helpful for well behaved data, the greatest benefit appears when using larger numbers of subfilters.
+  Adding more subfilters beyond the standard three increases the number of degrees of freedom of the problem and increases the susceptibility to unstable and diverging solutions.
+  Using the dynamic weights calculated from the convergence metric allows the solution to make small improvements

 * Threshold the solutions.
   Instead of solutions diverging through solutions oscillating between iterations, the solution might 'oscillate' between model planes.